-$r_n$ does not represent how many rounds of level $m$ are in $E_n$, but how many rounds of level $n$ are in $E_n$.
-To know how many times the cycle function (or equivalently the round function) of $E_m$ is used in $E_n$, then we need the following: \begin{theorem} [Number of Rounds $R_m$ in $E_n$] The number of rounds of level $m$ in $E_n$ is:
+Notice that $r_n$ does not represent the number of rounds of level $m$ in $E_n$, but the number of rounds of level $n$ in $E_n$.
+To know how many times the cycle function (or equivalently the round function) of $E_m$ is used in $E_n$, then we need the following: \begin{theorem} [Number of Rounds $R_m$ in $E_n$] The number $r_{m,n}$ of rounds of level $m$ in $E_n$ is:

 In particular\footnote{The number of rounds of level 0 used in the elastic increases exponentially with $n$, which means polynomially (in our case linearly) with the input length $2^nL$.} if $m=0$: